-Using these criteria, what constitutes a nuisance in one neighborhood might be perfectly reasonable activity in another.
-For example, while a neighbor's loud roosters in a suburban cul-de-sac are likely a nuisance, the same roosters located on a farm in a rural area probably aren't.
+The same activity can be a nuisance in one neighborhood and perfectly reasonable in another.
+For example, while a neighbor's loud, stinky chickens might be a nuisance in a suburban cul-de-sac, the same chickens located on a farm in a rural area almost certainly aren't.

-The harm caused must be significant and of a kind that would affect an average person or property in the same community.
+The harm caused must be significant and something that would affect an average person in the community.
 For example, an individual with an extremely sensitive sense of smell might not be successful in claiming a smell coming from a neighbor's house is a nuisance if no one else living nearby can smell it.

 The activity must also have little to no social benefit.
-For example, the sound of music coming from the home studio of a professional pianist likely isn't a nuisance, while music played at all hours from a backyard entertainment system more likely rises to the level of nuisance.
+For example, the sound of music coming from the home studio of a professional pianist likely isn't a nuisance, while music played at all hours from a souped-up sound system in someone's garage more likely rises to the level of nuisance.

 Individuals harmed by a private nuisance may sue the offending property owner for damages caused by the activity, such as medical bills, loss of property value, or the cost of repairs.
 They may also request the court to issue an injunction—an order telling the property owner to put an end to the nuisance.

-Under most public nuisance laws, on the other hand, individuals cannot seek to stop the activity, unless an exception under state or local law applies.
+Under most public nuisance laws, individuals can't seek to stop the activity, unless an exception under state or local law applies.
 (Often, though, public nuisance laws allow individuals who are harmed in a manner that is different from the harm suffered by the public at large to sue for damages.)
 Due to the nature of public nuisances, under most laws, only a public agency can sue to stop the activity.
-In some areas, certain public nuisances are classified as criminal offenses, meaning that a city attorney or other public official may pursue criminal charges and penalties.
+In some areas, certain public nuisances are classified as criminal offenses, meaning that a city attorney or other public official may press criminal charges and penalties.